SwiftUI Buttons - Tutorial and Examples

 .buttonStyle(.bordered)

-.buttonStyle(.bordered): This will put a rounded grey background behind your button.
+• .buttonStyle(.bordered): Adds a rounded gray background behind the button.

-.buttonStyle(.borderedProminent): This will put a rounded colored background behind your button.
+• .buttonStyle(.borderedProminent): Adds a rounded colored background behind the button.

-.buttonStyle(.automatic): This is platform dependent and the system will decide.
+• .buttonStyle(.automatic): Lets the system decide based on the platform.
 On iOS, automatic defaults to borderless.

-.buttonStyle(.plain): This will remove all treatment from the button including color and visual states.
+• .buttonStyle(.plain): Removes all button treatment, including color and visual states.

 Custom Buttons

-If the basic text button is too plain, you can actually use whatever view you want to represent your button!
-That code looks like this:
+If a basic text button is too plain, you can use any view you want to represent your button.
+The custom label goes in the trailing closure after the action.

 Button(action: {